tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

  Counters.Counter token_ids;
  ```

-* In order for us to track the number of tokes that have been minted and to generate the next `token_id`, we will be leveraging the custom Counter data structure from OpenZeppelin.
+* In order for us to track the number of tokens that have been minted and to generate the next `token_id`, we will be leveraging the custom Counter data structure from OpenZeppelin.

 * Openzeppelin SafeMath counters allows us to increment and decrement a counter without worrying about overflows and other common types of errors.